Best Cloud PDM with Easy CAD Integration for Multi-CAD Teams (2026)

 1️⃣ Native Multi-CAD File Support

-Modern engineering teams rarely use just one CAD tool.
-A practical cloud PDM solution must handle mixed multi-CAD environments.
+The system should support multiple CAD formats (native and neutral), preserve assembly references, maintain version history across revisions, and allow cross-format collaboration.
+Modern engineering teams rarely use just one CAD tool — a practical cloud PDM must handle mixed multi-CAD environments.

 2️⃣ No Heavy Plug-ins or IT Dependencies

-For SME hardware teams, modern file-based cloud PDM systems typically provide the most balanced combination of flexibility, speed, and simplicity.
+For SME hardware teams and multi-CAD environments, file-based cloud PDM platforms like CAD ROOMS typically offer the best balance of flexibility, speed, and simplicity.

 Final Takeaway